-How many hiking and backpacking trips have been set back, or even ruined, by blisters, maceration, and other podiatric problems?
+How many hiking and backpacking trips have been set back, or even ruined, by blisters, maceration, and other podiatric woes?
 Quite a few — including some of mine, unfortunately.

 Naturally, foot care know-how is as important (probably more so) than a foot care kit.
-Be preventative and resourceful.
-And study up, like by reading Fixing your Feet, by John Vonhof.
+In general, my best recommendation is to be preventative and resourceful.
+Studying up can help, too, like by reading Fixing your Feet, by John Vonhof.

 Gear list: Foot care kit for hiking and backpacking